quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Ack-Eliciting Threshold and Request Max Ack Delay values to be no more than a congestion window and an estimated RTT, respectively.
 If the sender is application-limited a high ack delay can delay acknowledgement information unnecessarily before idle periods.
-Therefore no further data is buffered to be sent, a sender might consider to send an IMMEDIATE_ACK frame with the last data packet before an idle period.
+Therefore if no further data is buffered to be sent, a sender might consider to send an IMMEDIATE_ACK frame with the last data packet before an idle period.